kintsugitwow/MethWheelchair/README.md

 Use ``/mw`` to toggle UI.<br>
 Use ``/mw restore`` to forcefully restore your keybinds.<br>
 Use ``/mw unbind`` or ``/mw test`` to test keybind removal.<br>
+Use ``/mw fulltest`` to test all anti-shackle features of the addon, depending on configuration.<br>
 Use ``/mw keybinds`` to display list of saved keybinds.<br>
 Use ``/mw logininfo`` to toggle display of saved keybinds on login.<br>
 Use ``/mw fse`` to toggle displaying full-screen effect.<br>